tushargupta1504/Medical-Website/Contributing.md

-# 🌟 Contributing to Our Healthcare Platform
+# 🌟 Contributing to Our Medical Website

-We’re excited that you’re interested in contributing to our Healthcare Platform!
+We’re excited that you’re interested in contributing to our Medical Website!
 Your contributions will help improve access to affordable and quality healthcare.
 This document provides guidelines to help you get started and contribute effectively.

 ## 👣 Getting Started